9999years/new.becca.ooo/content/trans.md

   trans person can be simple or complex.
 See [support](#support) below for an incomplete list of things you can — and *should* do.

+More articles and links coming... at some point!
+[Hit me up] if you want to help out!

 # Scientific

 [Hormone therapy in transgender adults is safe with provider supervision; A